burakguler/PostgraduateStudentInformationSys/README.md

 # PostgraduateStudentInformationSys
-This System was made for teachers and students whome on postgraduate to see lessons and enroll to the classes.
+This System was made for teachers and students who on postgraduate to see lessons and enroll in the classes